Here’s Why Over 2,400 Families Have Chosen Classes with Mindful Birth NY

 Mindfulness is more than relaxation.

-We use the focused mind, calm body and open heart as springboards to greater insight into how you might work best with labor and parent with presence.
+We use the focused mind, calm body and open heart as springboards to greater insight into how you might work skillfully with labor and parent with presence.

 Calm and Connection.
 Backed by science.